The signatures of the new particles $h_2$ and $Z_{\mu\tau}$ at e-p colliders in the $U(1)_{L_\mu-L_\tau}$ model: 2 . The Basic Features of the Model

 \section{\uppercase\expandafter{\romannumeral2}.
 The Basic Features of the ${U(1)}_{L^{}_{\mu}-L^{}_{\tau}}$ Model}

-The gauged ${U(1)}_{L^{}_{\mu} - L^{}_{\tau} }$ extension of the SM is one of the most extensively studied NP models, which can successfully solve the three major problems currently beyond the SM: the origin of tiny neutrino masses, the DM relic abundance and the muon $(g-2)$ anomalous magnetic moment.
-Refs.\cite{Biswas:2016yjr,Biswas:2016yan} have made a detailed analysis about solving the above puzzles by using the ${U(1)}_{L^{}_{\mu} - L^{}_{\tau} }$ model.
+The gauged ${U(1)}_{L^{}_{\mu} - L^{}_{\tau} }$ extension of the SM is one of the most extensively studied NP models, which can successfully solve the origin of tiny neutrino masses, the DM relic abundance and the muon $(g-2)$ anomalous magnetic moment.
+Refs.\cite{Biswas:2016yjr,Biswas:2016yan} have made a detailed analysis about solving these puzzles in the ${U(1)}_{L^{}_{\mu} - L^{}_{\tau} }$ model.
 In this model, the gauge sector of the SM is enhanced by imposing a local ${U(1)}_{L^{}_{\mu} - L^{}_{\tau} }$ symmetry to the SM Lagrangian, where $L_{\mu}$ and $L_{\tau}$ are the muon and tau lepton numbers, respectively.
 Therefore, the complete gauged group is $SU(3)_C \times SU(2)_L \times U(1)_Y \times {U(1)}_{L^{}_{\mu} - L^{}_{\tau} }$.
 The SM particle content has been extended by including three extra right-handed (RH) neutrinos and two SM gauge singlet scalars.
 All particles included in the ${U(1)}_{L^{}_{\mu} - L^{}_{\tau}}$ model and their charge assignments under various symmetry groups are listed in Table~\ref{table1}.